SeanNaren/deepspeech.pytorch/README.md

 python train.py --tensorboard --logdir log_dir/ # Make sure the tensorboard instance is made pointing to this log directory
 ```

+For both visualisation tools, you can add your own name to the run by changing the `--id` parameter when training.

 ### Noise Augmentation/Injection

 There is support for two different types of noise; noise augmentation and noise injection.